ramsundark5/react-native-sqlite3/README.md

 ### Getting Started

  First, `cd` to your RN project directory, run the command `npm install react-native-sqlite3 --save`.

+ Add libsqlite3.tbd(for newer xcode version) or libsqlite.dylib(for older version of xcode).
+To add go to `Build Phases tab` -> Expand the `Link Binary With Libraries` and click the + button to add libsqlite3.tbd or libsqlite3.dylib.

 #### iOS: Using [CocoaPods](https://cocoapods.org)

  Assuming you have [CocoaPods](https://cocoapods.org) installed, create a `PodFile` like this in your app's project directory.
 You can leave out the modules you don't need.